Xae-Abhishek/Data-Compression/README.md

 The Project Aims at reducing the Size of Data By using
 [Huffman Algorithm](https://en.wikipedia.org/wiki/Huffman_coding)

-- The Project demonstrates how  size of file Can Be reduced drastically by replacing Standard [ASCII](https://en.wikipedia.org/wiki/ASCII) representatrion With the [Huffman Variable Encoding](https://www.programiz.com/dsa/huffman-coding)
+- The Project demonstrates how  size of file Can Be reduced drastically by replacing Standard [ASCII](https://en.wikipedia.org/wiki/ASCII) representation With the [Huffman Variable Encoding](https://www.programiz.com/dsa/huffman-coding)

 ## Deployment